The sports figures who died in 2025

 The legendary player scored two goals against France at Råsunda and led the national football team to the World Cup in Mexico in 1970 – Sweden's first World Cup in twelve years and an achievement that earned Kindvall the Gold Medal.
 In total, he made 43 senior international appearances and scored 16 goals.

 The striker scored 100 goals in 178 matches and was synonymous with IFK Norrköping.
-Kindvall was a professional at Dutch club Feyenoord from 1966 to 1971, where he scored 129 goals in 144 matches.
-At Feyenoord, he decided the European Cup final in 1970, and also won the Club World Cup the same year.
+Kindvall played for Dutch club Feyenoord from 1966 to 1971, where he scored 129 goals in 144 matches.
+He scored the decisive goal in the 1970 European Cup final and also won the Club World Cup the same year.
 He received the Golden Ball in 1966.

 + George Foreman, USA, boxing, January 10, 1949–March 21, 2025.